-There are no significant environmental implications subject to the assessments identified above and appropriate conditions being applied to any permission for alternative development.
+There are no identified significant environmental impacts subject to the assessments stated above and appropriate conditions being applied to any permission for development.

-Examination 02/07 Ryden Mains Farm, Glenmavis
+Examination 02/07 Ry rden Mains Farm, Glenmavis

 Description This 4.50 Ha, roughly triangular shaped site lies to the north of Glenmavis.
 It is bounded to the south by existing housing

 areas, to the east by Condorrat Road, across which lies a cemetery and farmland and on the western boundary by a former

-ne.
+ay line.
 The site is currently pasture with farm buildings on the northern portion and has been allocated for up to 120

-housing ι
+Ohiostive housing u

 Objective Impact Justification for Predicted Impact

-Land Use ✓ SO7 To ensure future supply of quality land

-Land 030 • SO13 To protect landscape setting creating a defendable urban edge
+Land Use $\checkmark$ SO7 To ensure future supply of quality landSO13 To protect landscape setting creating a defendable urban edge

 Ecology

 Aquatic environment

 Geology and soils

 Waste and resources

 Energy

 Landscape and visual

 Cultural heritage

 Air quality and noise

 Communities

+Summary -1

-Summary There are no protected designations or other environmental implications related to this site.
-By restricting the extent of the site taking into account existing residential areas and defensible boundaries there are no significant environmental implications.
+or currently identified environmental implications related to this site.
+By restricting the extent of the site taking into

+defensible boundaries there are no significant environmental implications.

+ction Programme for the Local Development Plan, a coal mining risk assessment, a contaminated land survey, a

+noise assessment, an air q uality impac ct assessment, a flood risk assessment and a protected species survey will require to be carried out by any